deucemane/YoutubeThumbsDown/README.md

-# YoutubeThumbsDown
+# YoutubeForDesktop
-Tool that makes it easier for uploaders to see who thumbed down their YouTube video.
+Updates to the YouTube desktop application.